BrandonBahret/OrbitGame/README.md

 Play the game online [here](https://brandonbahret.github.io/OrbitGame/)

-This application was created use p5.js, learn more [here](https://p5js.org/)
+This application was created using p5.js, learn more [here](https://p5js.org/)